Last month I had the privilege of visiting Paris, France on vacation with my best friend, Ashley from Baker by Nature.

 How to Cook Crepes

-Alternatively, you pan pour way more batter than you’ll actually need to completely coat the pan.
+- Method 2: Pour way more batter than you’ll actually need to completely coat the pan.
 Then pour the excess back into your blender bowl.
 This will ensure an even crepe but I find it’s also pretty messy.
 Figure out which method you prefer by trying both!

-Crepes cook in a matter of seconds and minutes, so once you pour the batter don’t step away!
+Crepes cook in a matter of seconds and minutes, so once you pour the batter, don’t step away!

 How to Make Crepes Ahead of Time